 C. elegans Knock-in Services

 The nematode Caenorhabditis elegans is widely used in genetic and biomedical research.
 DNA fragment insertions can be introduced into the C. elegans genome.
-Our C. elegans knock-in services include point mutation, floxed allele, degron tagging, fluorescent tagging and immunotagging.
+Our C. elegans knock-in services include point mutations, floxed alleles, degron tagging, fluorescent tagging and immunotagging.

 In the past 5 years, InVivo Biosystems has made over 600 fluorescent transgenic lines includuing 15 different fluorophores, 8 of which are variants of GFP.

 Fluorescent Tagging.
-IIntestinal nuclei from late L4 worms in an lmn-1::GFP transgenic strain.
+Intestinal nuclei from late L4 worms in an lmn-1::GFP transgenic strain.
 The image left is lmn-1 tagged endogenously with GFP.
 Image courtesy of Dr. André Catic, Baylor College of Medicine.

 C. elegans Knock-in Service Offerings

 Visualize your protein via addition of a fluorescent protein tag at the native locus.

 Use your protein for biochemical studies by adding an immunotag at the native locus.